anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

   fast you may see a temporary error about pod keycloak-0 not found.
 It's recommended to
   copy paste this block of verification commands a 2nd time after 10 minutes have passed.

+* Note when you run `kubectl get svc -n=istio-system`, against each cluster, verify that EXTERNAL-IP isn't stuck in pending.

 ```shell
 # [admin@Laptop:~]
 export KUBECONFIG=$HOME/.kube/keycloak-cluster